backdrop-contrib/notify/README.txt

 2. Enable the notify module on the Modules list page.
 The database tables will be created automagically for you at this point.

+3. Run the update script if you're upgrading from 7.x-1.0-alpha1.

-3. Modify permissions on the People >> Permissions page.
+4. Modify permissions on the People >> Permissions page.

    To set the notification checkbox default on new user registration form, or let new users opt in for notifications during